Nilhcem/nilhcem.github.io/_posts/2017-03-27-android-things-external-displays.md

 hdmi_cvt 800 480 60 6 0 0 0
 ```

-Using a small HDMI screen is a good idea if you are building a "pepper"/"buddy"-like robot
+Using a small HDMI screen is a good idea if you are building a "pepper"/"buddy"-like robot.
+While the Waveshare screen supports touch inputs over SPI.
+It does not work out of the box with Android Things yet.
+If you need a screen that supports touch input, compatible with Android Things, you may consider buying the official Raspberry Pi screen.

 **Pros:**